calmond1/RecipeApp/README.md

 # RecipeApp
-DotNetCore In Action Recipe App used for CI/CD demo
+ASP.Net Core In Action Recipe App used for CI/CD demo